Brought to you by Thales and hosted by Neira Jones

 Our Guest Speakers

-Chris holds a Bachelor of Science degree from the University of Herfordshire.
+He holds a Masters of Mathematics from the University of Waterloo, focusing on cryptography.

 Listen to Previous Podcasts